atomicbird/momdec/README.md

     momdec Foo.momd

 Creates `Foo.xcdatamodeld` in the current working directory.
-This bundle will include all model versions present in the `momd`.
-It also includes a `.xccurrentversion` file (if appropriate) so that Xcode will know which model is the current version.
+This bundle will include all model versions present in the `momd` and (if appropriate) a `.xccurrentversion` file.

 ## Source code